-George is a second year doctoral student in economics, and is currently studying under a graduate research fellowship from the National Science Foundation (NSF GRFP).
+George Zuo (pronounced "zō") is a third year doctoral student in economics, and is currently studying under a graduate research fellowship from the National Science Foundation (NSF GRFP).
 As a recipient of the Abell Award in Urban Policy, George's work on cognitive behavioral therapy and youth crime in Baltimore was recently featured in the Baltimore Sun.
-George is a research assistant for Melissa Kearney, and his research is in labor and public economics, with a focus on poverty reduction, education, and crime.
+George is a research assistant for Melissa Kearney, and his research focuses on poverty reduction, education, and crime.
 Prior to Maryland, he worked as a senior associate in economic consulting at Deloitte.

 Areas of Interest

 Degree TypeBADegree DetailsEconomics, Harvard University Class of 2013